cconsta1/ABMA/index.md

 <a name="Entire Book (PDF)"></a>
 ## <a style="color: #E66100" href="https://www.npr.org/"> Entire Book (PDF) </a>
-<p> See the orange "To Order Book" link below the "About the Authors" section to order your hard copy of the text. </p>
+<p> Click the orange "To Order Book" link below the "About the Authors" section to order your hard copy of the text. </p>

 <a name="External Resources"></a>
 ## <a style="color: #E66100" href="https://www.npr.org/"> External Resources </a>

 <details>
 <summary>
-Click here to see the list of external resources.
+Click here to expand the list of external resources.
 </summary>
  <br>
  We could have text here or delete it and rely only on descriptions immediately underneath the links.
 (Optional line break above and below.)